 Within days of arriving at Wickcroft, on 7 May 1857, Davies was involved with the law after he mislaid his knife in the rick-yard.
 One of his workers, Charles Horne, found the knife and kept it.
 A few days later he sold it to a man named Liddiard for a short smock and sixpence.
 Accused of stealing by finding, Charles Horne was found guilty by the magistrates and sentenced to 10 days imprisonment with hard labour.
 In 1885 Joseph Fay, a boy employed at Wickcroft, was before the Summer Assizes accused of maliciously setting fire to a hay rick belonging to Davies but Davies spoke for him and gave him a good character so that the jury returned a verdict of “not guilty”.

-Jenkin Davies was an innovative farmer and and an early adopter of machinery and in 1865 he designed and patented a sack holder.
-His enthusiasm for modern practices would have struck a chord with Richard Benyon for he was himself a keen proponent of all the latest equipment and methods, which he tried out at Chalkpit Farm.
-As well as being a farmer Davies was also a prominent local auctioneer and had a stand at the Reading Cattle Market.
-He took a prominent part in public life with the South Berks Agricultural Society and was also elected a County Councillor when the County Councils were introduced in 1888.
-He was a Guardian of the Bradfield Union and Overseer of the Poor for the parish of Englefield as well as Overseer of Highways.
+Jenkin Davies was an innovative farmer and an early adopter of machinery.
+He was practically the first in Glamorgan to adopt the four-course system of farming and bought the first seed drill in the county.
+In 1865 he designed and patented a sack holder, which sold well.
+His enthusiasm for modern practices would have struck a chord with Richard Benyon for he was also a keen proponent of all the latest equipment and methods, which he tried out at the home farm, Chalkpit.
+Both men held office with the South Berks Agricultural Society and won many prizes at their shows.
+Davies was a member of the Royal Agricultural Society and the Berks and Oxon Chamber of Agriculture, and a committee member of the Reading Fat Stock Association.